splashbyte/animated_toggle_switch/README.md

 Fully customizable, draggable and animated switch with multiple choices and [smooth loading animation](#loading-animation).
 It has prebuilt constructors for rolling and size animations, but it also allows you to create your own switches with `CustomAnimatedToggleSwitch`.
 `LTR` and `RTL` are both supported.
 [Switches without an (initial) selection](#nullable-selection) are also possible.
 Most builder arguments of `AnimatedToggleSwitch` have a standard and a custom version.
 This ensures that you can get started easily and still customize a lot if necessary.
+There are several options for [styling](#styling) it.

 For a slider with a similar look you can check out [action_slider](https://pub.dev/packages/action_slider).